-The Act is strongly worded, making it clear that resorting to the lodgement of a Notice of Incomplete Return under section 318(1) is a last option.
+The Electoral Act makes it clear that the lodgement of a Notice of Incomplete Return under section 318(1) is a last option.
 Section 318 demands diligence from persons completing disclosure returns.
 Complete and accurate disclosure is a legislative requirement and meeting that responsibility must be treated as an essential activity and accorded the necessary priority.

-It is the responsibility of the person seeking to rely upon a Notice of Incomplete Return to prove that they have, in fact, been 'unable' to obtain the required information.
+It is the responsibility of the person seeking to rely upon a Notice of Incomplete Return, to prove that they have been 'unable' to obtain the required information.
 The AEC needs to be satisfied that all reasonable attempts have been made to obtain the missing information before it accepts a Notice of Incomplete Return.

-The AEC may assess whether the lodgement of a Notice of Incomplete Return was used by a candidate or agent to avoid their responsibilities under the Act.
-In any such case the candidate or agent will be considered to not be able to claim protection under section 318 against prosecution for the offence of having lodged an incomplete return.
+The AEC may assess whether the lodgement of a Notice of Incomplete Return was used by an agent to avoid their responsibilities under the Electoral Act.
+In any such case the party agent will be considered to not be able to claim protection under section 318 against prosecution for the offence of having lodged an incomplete return.